Find out about the range of organisations which offer support and advice to businesses in the Welwyn Hatfield area.

-Hertfordshire Libraries offer an information service to support business start-up and small business growth including market research and company information.
-Resources available include FAME, MarketLine, COBRA, Mi Ventures and British Standards Online.
-All resources are free to use at Welwyn Garden City Central Library and Information Service.
-Contact the Enquiry Team on 0300 123 4049 or email@example.com
+Hertfordshire Libraries offers an information service to support business start-up and small business growth, including market research and company information.
+FAME, MarketLine, Mintel, COBRA, Mi Ventures and British Standards Online are all free to use at Welwyn Garden City Central Library and Information Service.
+For more information visit Hertfordshire Libraries or contact the Enquiry Team on 0300 123 4049 or email@example.com

 Described as the world’s biggest support network for SME’s, it has been designed to help businesses innovate, grow and succeed in the European marketplace through technology transfer or by finding new customers, suppliers or commercial partners.
 The network is a consortium comprising 600 support organisations across more than 60+ countries, covering the EU and all global markets.
 Jointly funded by the European Commission and Innovate UK, the services are tailored to meet individual business objectives and can include help to find new markets, source business partners and explore technology partnerships.

-The Chamber is the unified voice of business and the premier advocacy organisation in the county.
+The Hertfordshire Chamber of Commerce prides itself to be the voice of business in Hertfordshire working with size business in the county.
 Accredited by the British Chamber of Commerce, the Chamber support the prosperity and long-term growth of businesses across Hertfordshire.

 Contact Amy Rich on 01707 398424/07794 249218 or email email@example.com.